jimfulton/filestorage2/format.rst

 - align on super-word boundaries (and thus may be null padded).

+The record length includes the header and trailing length.

 In the definitions below, the trailing record lengths and padding for word alignment are implicit.